 - Joint and muscle pain - arthralgia and arthritis

 - Interstitial lung disease - shortness of breath & cough

 - Blood cell manifestations – anemia, leukopenia, cryoglobulinemia, and lymphoma

-Raynaud’s phenomenon is a condition where the fingers become painful and changes colors (eg, white, blue) in cold temperature – this occurs due to constriction of the blood vessels in the digits of the hand.
+Raynaud's phenomenon is a condition where the fingers become painful and change colors (e.g., white, blue) in cold temperature – this occurs due to constriction of the blood vessels in the hand's digits.

-The diagnosis of Sjögren's syndrome is suggested based on symptoms and physical examination, but typically confirmed with laboratory studies.
+Sjögren's syndrome diagnosis is suggested based on symptoms and physical examination but typically confirmed with laboratory studies.
 Specific serologic blood tests include anti-Ro/SSA and anti-La/SSB antibodies.
 Your doctor may also check an antinuclear-antibody (ANA) and rheumatoid factor (RF).

-Occasionally, they will recommend magnetic resonance imaging (MRI) or ultrasound (US) to evaluate for glandular abnormalities.
-They may also want to obtain a lip biopsy evaluating for autoimmune salivary gland inflammation (lymphocytic sialadenitis).
+Occasionally, they recommend magnetic resonance imaging (MRI) or ultrasound (US) to evaluate for glandular abnormalities.
+They may also want to obtain a lip biopsy evaluating autoimmune salivary gland inflammation (lymphocytic sialadenitis).

 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function (TSH, free T4).

 Patients are usually instructed on basic oral health measures such as proper brushing and flossing, adequate hydration, avoiding beverages with sugar or additives, and using sugar-free lozenges or other salivary stimulants.
 They should also avoid medications that can contribute to dry mouth, such as tricyclic antidepressants and antihistamines.
 Patients with Sjögren's syndrome should also see their dentist regularly.